Can’t find the motivation to go to work?

 - Are there any jobs in your current company that might excite you?

-If feel like you’ve done everything in your power to turn things around yet nothing’s happening, don’t hesitate.
+I feel like you’ve done everything in your power to turn things around yet nothing’s happening, don’t hesitate.
 Go polish your resume.

-9. Company hires from outside
+9. Company Hires from Outside

 Good news: High-level positions you’ve been waiting for are open up.